arunabha-devops/Kube-101-Documentation/README.md

 DevOps / SRE Interview Ready 🚀
 ```

-### Sample Interview Preparation

-The later sections will gradually move towards **scenario-based questions**, such as:

-> A Pod is stuck in `Pending`.
-How would you troubleshoot it?

-> The application is running, but users cannot access it.
-What would you check?

-> A deployment was successful, but the new version isn't receiving traffic.
-How would you investigate?

-> One Kubernetes node goes down.
-What happens to the workloads?

-The objective is not just to know **what a Kubernetes component is**, but to understand **why it exists, how it works, and how you would troubleshoot it in a production environment**.

----

 ## ☁️ Cloud & Production Focus

 Where relevant, the concepts will also be connected to real-world cloud environments, particularly **AWS EKS**.